qcr/urchins/README.md

 Since it is currently difficult to get in-situ data in Tasmania, the current dataset comprises of video captured from the tanks of the Australian Instittute for Marine Science (AIMS) National Sea Simulator.
 Serving as proxies for the long-spined and short-spined urchins, the two species of urchins in the current AIMS dataset are:

-  - Orange = tripneustes gratilla,
+  - Orange = tripneustes gratilla = Tripy
-  - black/purple/green = Echinometra mathaei
+  - black/purple/green = Echinometra mathaei = Rings

 The goal is to build a tool (software pipeline) that takes in a video and outputs a count of the two different species of urchins and provides size metrics that can be used to inform control methods for the urchins.